tsphoenix/Powershell_SD/wipe_ivanti_appsensevirtual_prv/readme.md

 **Start with launcher, Provide custom credentials**

-**Killing ie and office at the start of ps1 execution - can remove that part if necessary**
+**Killing ie and office at the start of ps1 execution - can remove that part if necessary, aletnatively can make make it user privilage bat part of ps1 user level script**

 Documentation: